Terraform State Move

 Look at the destroy/create for each resource in the terraform plan output to get the correct source and destination for each resource's mv command.

-1. (Developer) Once all of the moves within the state file are complete, locally verify that terraform plan no longer shows the recreation of all of those resources (because the state file now matches the refactored IaC).
+1. (Developer) Once all the moves within the state file are complete, locally verify that terraform plan no longer shows the recreation of all of those resources (because the state file now matches the refactored IaC).

 2. (Developer) Merge the IaC code change and deploy (should be no changes).